 Does everyone who does not want digital mail have to opt out?

-If you have never used the ID-port log-in system to log into a digital public service, or registered your mobile phone number or e-mail address in the system, you do not have to opt out.
+If you have never used ID-porten log-in system to log into a digital public service, or registered your mobile phone number or e-mail address in the system, you do not have to opt out.
 Public authorities will send you paper letters as before.

 Updating your contact information

-When a public authority sends you an official document, an SMS or e-mail notification will be sent to the mobile phone number or e-mail address you have registered in the Contact and Reservation Register.
+When a public authority sends you an official document, a SMS or e-mail notification will be sent to the mobile phone number or e-mail address you have registered in the common contact register.
 It is, therefore, important that your mobile phone number and e-mail address details are correct at all times.
 Log in and check that your correct mobile phone number and e-mail address details are registered.

 Only Norwegian public authorities may use data from the register.